Courses & Units

 The unit builds on the introduction to chemistry given in year 12 and provides a foundation to four of the sub-disciplines of chemistry: analytical, inorganic, organic, and physical chemistry.

 Emphasis is placed on:

-• The development of an understanding of the underlying concepts in chemistry, so that generalisations regarding the physical and chemical properties of substances can be made.
+• Explaining underlying concepts in chemistry, so that generalisations regarding the physical and chemical properties of substances can be made.

-• The expansion of the skills necessary to carry out experiments safely and efficiently in the laboratory.
+• Developing and expanding the skills necessary to carry out experiments safely and efficiently in the laboratory.

-The unit is delivered in blended mode with the equivalent of 36 hours of lecture content provided as recordings via MyLO across 12 weeks, complemented with 2 hours weekly face-to-face or online workshops / tutorials and 24 hours (or equivalent) laboratory experience, either undertaken as weekly 3 hour laboratory sessions or an intensive block of laboratory sessions over 2-3 days late in the semester.
+The unit is delivered in blended mode with the equivalent of 36 hours of lecture content provided as recordings via MyLO across 12 weeks, complemented with 2 hours of weekly face-to-face or online workshops / tutorials and 24 hours (or equivalent) of laboratory experience, either undertaken as weekly 3-hour laboratory sessions or an intensive block of laboratory sessions over 2-3 days late in the semester.